Fleetwood Town Away Travel Information

 Getting to Highbury Stadium

+Fleetwood is on the Fylde coast a few miles north of Blackpool.
 Leave the M6 at Junction 32 and take the M55 towards Blackpool.
 Leave the M55 at Junction 3 and take the A585 towards Fleetwood.
 On the outskirts of Fleetwood you will come to a roundabout with Blackpool and Fylde college on your left.
 Continue straight on at this roundabout towards Fleetwood, but after the roundabout take the first left into Copse Road.
 After about a mile, as you pass Fleetwood Fire station, branch left and turn left into Radcliffe Road [going back on yourself but in parallel with Copse Road].
 Then take the next right into Stanley Road and the stadium is at the bottom of this road, on your left.

 Where to Eat and Drink

 The Queens Hotel, Poulton Road, Fleetwood, FY7 8PR is about fifteen minutes walk from the ground.
 It has Sky Sports and serves food and Thwaites beer.
 Go up Highbury Avenue then left at the St Nicholas church into Poulton Road.
 The Queens is about 300 yards along this road on the left.

-On the sea front is the Mount Hotel, The Esplanade, Fleetwood, FY7 6QE which serves pub grub and cask ales.
+On the sea front, located on the corner of the promenade, is the Mount Hotel, The Esplanade, Fleetwood, FY7 6QE which serves pub grub and cask ales.

 Jim’s Sports Bar at the ground is located at the back of the Memorial Stand and can be accessed from the park pathway that runs along that side of the ground.
 Jim’s Sports Bar usually admits away fans.
 It serves food and drink, and has BT and Sky Sports, but can get very crowded.

 Inside the ground you will find the usual selection of pies and hot dogs and hot drinks.